Weather update for Islamabad

-The Pakistan Meteorological Department (PMD) predicted hot and humid conditions for most parts of the country including the federal capital during the next 24 hours.
+The Pakistan Meteorological Department (PMD) predicted hot and dry weather in most parts of the country during the next 24 hours.

-PMD said there is no immediate chance of rain in the federal capital.
-However, the weather will remain cloudy.
+PMD said there is no chance of rain in the city, however the weather will remain cloudy.

-On Tuesday, the mercury reached 35°C at noon, while the temperature is expected to drop to 32°C in the evening.
+On Wednesday, the mercury reached 34°C at noon, while the temperature is expected to drop to 32°C in the evening.

-Humidity was recorded at around 55 percent in the metropolis.
-Winds blew at 16km/h.
+Humidity was recorded at around 51 percent in the metropolis.
+Winds blew at 14km/h.

-Islamabad’s air quality was recorded 15 on Tuesday, which is fair.
-The air quality is generally acceptable for most individuals.
-However, sensitive groups may experience minor to moderate symptoms from long-term exposure.
+Islamabad’s air quality was recorded 65 on Wednesday, which is poor.
+The air has reached a high level of pollution and is unhealthy for sensitive groups.
+Reduce time spent outside if you are feeling symptoms such as difficulty breathing or throat irritation.

-Continental air is prevailing over most parts of the country.
-A shallow westerly wave is present over upper parts of the country.
+Dry weather is expected in most parts of the country, while humid in plain areas during the next twelve hours.

-Mainly hot and humid weather is expected in most plain areas of the country.
-However, rain-wind/thunderstorm is expected at isolated places in upper Khyber Pakhtunkhwa, Potohar region, Islamabad, Kashmir and Gilgit-Baltistan during evening/night.
+However, rain-wind/thundershower is expected at isolated places in upper Khyber Pakhtunkhwa, Kashmir and Gilgit-Baltistan.

 Source: Forex Association of Pakistan. (last update 09:00 AM)